thang-thai/thang-thai/README.md

 🔹 At Accelint, I led development on a large-scale Java-based logistics system and co-built a modular Kubernetes-based PaaS, driving modernization, security, and deployment automation.

-🔹 I’ve shipped features in React, Angular, Java/Spring Boot, .NET, and deployed microservices with Docker, Helm, and Kubernetes on AWS.
+🔹 I’ve shipped features in React and Java/Spring Boot and deployed microservices with Docker, Helm, and Kubernetes on AWS.

 I care deeply about building reliable systems, growing alongside great teams, and learning fast.
 Let’s connect!